1.36.0 (October 14, 2025)

 • ratelimit: Added the rate_limits field to generate rate limit descriptors.
 If this field is set, the VirtualHost.rate_limits or RouteAction.rate_limits fields will be ignored.
 However, RateLimitPerRoute.rate_limits will take precedence over this field.

-• rbac: Switch the IP matcher to use LC-Trie for performance improvements.
+• rbac: Switched the IP matcher to use LC-Trie for performance improvements.

 • router: Added request_body_buffer_limit and request_body_buffer_limit configuration fields to enable buffering of large request bodies beyond connection buffer limits.